brianfluk/software-engineering-project/iteration-01.plan.md

 #### Roles & responsibilities

-**Product Owner:** Acts as the products key stake holder.
+**Product Owner:** (Raymond Gao) Acts as the products key stake holder.
 Ensures that the work being done lines up with the products vision and works closely with the team to design and implemement needed features.
 As well the product owner populates and maintains the product backlog.

-**Scrum Lord:** Manages the weekly sprints, coordinates meetings and distributes the tasks from the backlog.
+**Scrum Lord:** (Andrew Sabot) Manages the weekly sprints, coordinates meetings and distributes the tasks from the backlog.
 Also helps team members get past blockers and aquires the resources needed for the project.
 The Scrum Lord also decides what to do with tasks that overflowed from previous sprints, whether they will re-inserted into the backlog or trashed.

-**Stakeholder:** This role is someone who is a professor, student, or university  administrator who wants this project in their classroom and will question the importance of implementing each feature.
-We plan to have at least one stakeholder
+**Stakeholder:** (Brandon and Max) A team member who provides feedback on value generated and progress through the lense of one of our three stakeholders; students, lecturers, and course administrators.

+**Architect:** (Brandon and Anas) A team member who designs the high level structure of the system.

-Team Members: These are the developers, they are responsible for the creation and delivery of the system.
+**Developer:** (Everyone) Responsible for the creation and delivery of the system.

 #### Events

 **Daily "Standup"**

-Unfortunately due to strenuous courseloads on for some of our group members, in-person daily meetups will be impossible.
+Unfortunately due to strenuous courseloads for some of our group members, in-person daily meetups will be impossible.
 Instead we will facilitate daily "chat-meets" at 10pm every day where members will discuss, blockers, progress, and plans.

 ---
 **Review and Planning Meetings**